zimeon/rdiffb/ld4l_use_case.md

 (`-s` flag says report same, rather then being silent like default `diff` behavior, `-b http://example.org/` says theat URIs matching like bnodes.)

 What if the converter were not perfect, but instead contained an error?
-The example <examples/102063_bad.rdf> is missing the dimensions of the book (one triple) and the output is then:
+The example [102063_bad.rdf](examples/102063_bad.rdf) is missing the dimensions of the book (one triple).
+Comparison with our handcrafted version is then:

 ``` sh
 (py3)simeon@RottenApple rdiffb>python rdiffb.py -s -b http://example.org/ examples/102063_bad.rdf examples/102063_simple.ttl